Cannovia CBD - Better Wellness, Naturally

 What Are the Side Effects Of CBG?

-Although not enough clinical trials have been done on humans yet to determine possible side effects of CBG, it is generally well tolerated.
+Although not enough clinical trials have been done on humans yet to determine possible side effects of CBG, studies suggest that it is generally well tolerated.
 In fact, in the few clinical trials done with mice where high doses were used, there were no major negative or adverse effects.

 FAQ